 Fit mindfulness duly abandons wrong action and tends to proper livelihood. - Cf. Majjhima Nikaya 117.

-From the Book Buddhist Meditation by Edward Conze
+From Buddhist Meditation by Edward Conze

 Fit mindfulness or awareness is the seventh stretch of the Eightfold Path (Middle Path) in Buddhism.
 It should help sane integration and proficient consciousness.